 Pension Contributions-Pension contributions to the doctors themselves dropped 20 percent compared to last year.
 Now contributing an average of \$9,246, DPMs surveyed likely reduced contributions due to lower overall income.
-Younger practitioners may have put off contributing Continued on page 141 to retirement as they struggled to build new practices.
+Younger practitioners may have put off contributing to retirement as they struggled to build new practices.